bThink-BGU/Papers-2022-BP-PN/README.md

 # What Petri Net Obliges Us to Say
-(TODO: replace links and citations to IEEE TSE once published)
+(TODO: replace links and citation to IEEE TSE once published)

 This repository holds the code appendix for the paper https://arxiv.org/abs/2205.00221